hargoniX/bachelor/thesis/thesis.typ

 3. It already has partial support on our target platform, L4.Fiasco.

 In this section we aim to give an overview of the important Rust features that we use.
-For a more complete overview of the Rust language refer to @rustbook.
+For a more complete overview of the Rust language we refer to @rustbook.

 == Ownership
 All variables in Rust are immutable by default, hence the following program does